ruppec/ruppec.github.io/index.md

 - Joint Math Meetings, Washington DC.
 Presenting with Dennis Belotserkovskiy on our recent paper.
 Jan 4th.

+- Illustration as a Mathematical Research Technique Program, IHP in Paris.
+Attending Feb 16-20.

 ## What I am working on...

 My senior thesis in math illustration is looking to generate new intuition for